Precious vs. Semi-Precious Gemstones: What’s the Difference

 The use of the terms “precious” and “semi-precious” to describe gemstones has become somewhat inadequate.
 Gemstones such as diamonds, emeralds, rubies, and sapphires were traditionally classified as “precious”, based on their high value and rarity.

-However, this classification has proved to be less reliable, because some “semi-precious” stones are rarer and more valuable than traditional “precious” stones.
+However, this classification has proved less reliable because some “semi-precious” stones are rarer and more valuable than traditional “precious” stones.

-With this in mind, many of us within the jewelry industry argue that usage of the terms “precious” and “semi-precious” should be abolished, citing it as an outdated and misleading system of categorization.
+With this in mind, many of us in the jewelry industry argue that the use of the terms “precious” and “semi-precious” should be abolished, citing it as an outdated and misleading system of categorization.

 Emerging Trends in Categorization

-There are emerging trends to evolve the existing gemstone conventions.
-Instead, our beautiful faceted stones are classified based on their mineral species or variety, making this a more accurate system.
+Emerging trends are reshaping the existing gemstone conventions.
+Instead, our beautiful faceted stones are classified by mineral species or variety, making this a more accurate system.
 For instance, rather than referring to a ruby as a “precious” stone, it would simply be categorized as a variety of the mineral corundum.

-Moving away from the semi-precious vs precious gemstone divisions not only promotes a more accurate categorization of gemstones but also encourages a deeper appreciation for all types of gemstones, regardless of their traditional classifications.
+Moving away from the semi-precious vs. precious gemstone divide not only promotes more accurate categorization of gemstones but also encourages a deeper appreciation of all types of gemstones, regardless of their traditional classifications.

 To see some fantastic examples of beautiful gemstone jewelry, visit our online gallery.